TyGuS/suslik/ROADMAP.md

 ## Immediate fixes and extensions

 * Add a flag to control logging output?
 [Ilya]
-* Change representation of SFormula to a list of chunks
 * Get rid of types (for now)?
 Maybe two types: loc and int?
 * Pick logic for locations and implement proper subsumption of spatial formulas
 * Proper syntax for declarations (function signatures, inductive predicates, etc)